hyperledger-archives/composer/packages/composer-website/jekylldocs/installing/prerequisites.md

 Suggested Plugins:

-[Atom Composer Syntax Highlighter](https://github.ibm.com/Blockchain-WW-Labs/Concerto-Atom) A plugin for model file highlighting.
+* [Atom Composer Syntax Highlighter](https://github.ibm.com/Blockchain-WW-Labs/Concerto-Atom) A plugin for model file highlighting.

-[File Icons](https://atom.io/packages/file-icons) is a useful UI enhancement to show different icons for different files.
+* [File Icons](https://atom.io/packages/file-icons) is a useful UI enhancement to show different icons for different files.

 **Visual Studio Code**

 [Visual Studio Code](https://code.visualstudio.com/) is a lightweight and powerful editor.

-Suggested Extensions:

-Composer VSCode Plugin.
-A plugin for syntax highlighting, autocomplete and error checking.
-This may be installed into VSCode by searching the Extensions repository for 'Composer' and Installing the listed Composer VSCode Plugin.
+Extensions may be installed into VS Code by searching the Extensions repository for the desired extension package and selecting the install option once identified.
+Suggested extentions include:

+* Composer VS Code Plugin.
+Provides syntax highlighting for CTO files within VS Code

+* ESLint.
+Integrates ESLint into VS Code.

+* TSLint.
+Integrates the tslint linter for the TypeScript language into VS Code.

+* EditorConfig for VS Code.
+Enables the definition and maintainance of consistent coding styles between different editors and IDEs.